Master of Arts in Liberal Studies

 MALS students who drop courses during a semester must complete an add/drop form, available from the registrar’s office.
 The signatures of the instructor, adviser, and student are required for acceptance of the form.
 Deadlines for registration changes are published in the academic calendar.
 The date that the completed form is submitted to the registrar’s office is the effective date for determining any refund.

 The refund of tuition is based on the percentage of the payment period completed by the student.
 The effective drop date determines the period of completion.
-The method of determining the refund percentage pertains to nonfederal Title IV financial aid (for example, alternative loans or the Menashe scholarship).
+The method of determining the refund percentage pertains to nonfederal Title IV financial aid (e.g., alternative loans or the Menashe scholarship).
 The business office has detailed information on the refund policy.

 No deviations from the refund schedule will be made except in cases of extreme hardship, of which the college shall be the sole judge.
-The Administration Committee may, upon the recommendation of the MALS program director, approve petitions for such exceptions.
-Reed College’s refund policy is based in part on the fact that it is an institution with a semester-based program, and we are not required to take attendance.
+The Administration Committee may, with the recommendation of the MALS program director, approve petitions for such exceptions.
+Reed College’s refund policy is based in part on the fact that it is an institution with a semester-based program and instructors are not required to take attendance.
 The refund policy applies to all graduate students who drop or withdraw from courses during a semester, whether or not they have federal Title IV financial aid, except as noted in the section below.

 Any student who wishes to withdraw formally from the MALS program must provide written notification to the MALS office.
 If the student is enrolled at the time of withdrawal, the student must complete the add/drop form.